 This is what his disciples does not understand.
 Jesus’ disciples seem to have been more concerned about worldly justice, than with the righteousness of the kingdom of God.
 Often this is exactly what we do as well, even if we come to different conclusions.
 From a typical ”right-wing” standpoint we could argue that the woman, having the property rights over the perfume, had the right to do as she wanted with it.
 Or we could argue from a ”left-wing” standpoint, like the disciples, that the oil should have been sold and the money given to the poor.

 But Jesus doesn’t care too much about our worldly ideas of justice.
 Our ideas of justice must die on the cross with Jesus, just as the crowd’s worldly ideas of the Messiah and his kingdom must go.
-But just as Jesus does stay in the grave, our concept of justice are not to stay dead either.
+But just as Jesus does not stay in the grave, our concepts of justice are not to stay dead either.
 Rather they are to be transformed by the kingdom of God.

 We are to understand that in the light of Jesus’ resurrection, true justice and righteousness is something infinitely greater and wider and deeper, than anything we can imagine with our narrow concepts of justice.
 Jesus is himself the righteousness of God!